 Roasted Beet and Grapefruit Salad Recipe

 - 3-4 medium beets with beet greens attached

 - 1-2 tablespoons sliced or chopped red onion

 - ½ teaspoon anchovy paste

 - Preheat oven to 400 degrees.

 - Cut greens off and peel beets.
 Rinse greens and set aside.

-- Sprinkle beets with salt and pepper and wrap in aluminum foil.
+- Sprinkle beets with salt and wrap in aluminum foil.
 Place in baking dish and roast in oven for about 1 and a half hours, or until cooked through.

 - Allow beets to cool completely, then cut them into slices about ¼ inch thick.